rk1a/rl-scheduling/README.md

 # Reinforcement Learning for Scheduling

+This repo is meant as a starting point for exploring reinforcement learning techniques for solving scheduling problems.
 Extends [Jumanji's JobShop environment](https://instadeepai.github.io/jumanji/environments/job_shop/) with dynamic features, support for benchmark instances and comparison against CP solvers.
-The repo is meant as a starting point for exploring reinforcement learning techniques for solving scheduling problems.

 ## Installation